iheathers/UWA-Sunburst-Family-Tree/README.md

 # DEVELOPER NOTES - (This can be separated later on its own file)

+# Tech Stack Used

+## Frontend

+- **HTML**: Hypertext Markup Language is used for structuring the content of the web pages.
+- **CSS**: Cascading Style Sheets is used for styling the web pages and controlling their layout.
+- **JavaScript (React)**: React is a popular JavaScript library for building user interfaces and creating interactive components.

+## Backend

+- **Express.js**: Express.js is a fast and minimalist web application framework for Node.js.
+It simplifies the process of building server-side applications and APIs.

+## Database

+- **MongoDB**: MongoDB is a NoSQL database that uses a flexible, document-oriented data model.
+It is well-suited for handling large amounts of unstructured or semi-structured data.

+## Chart Library

+- **D3.js**: D3.js is a powerful JavaScript library for creating data visualizations on the web.
+It provides tools for binding data to DOM elements and applying data-driven transformations to the document.

+## Authentication

+- **JWT (JSON Web Tokens)**: JSON Web Tokens is a compact and self-contained way of securely transmitting information between parties as a JSON object.
+It is commonly used for implementing authentication and authorization in web applications.

+With this tech stack, the project can deliver a dynamic and responsive user interface using React on the frontend, handle data storage and retrieval using MongoDB on the backend, and create interactive data visualizations using D3.js.
+The authentication system is implemented using JWT to secure user access and protect sensitive information.
+Express.js serves as the middleware to handle HTTP requests and responses, ensuring smooth communication between the frontend and backend components.

 # Getting Started with Git

 ## Installing Git